Jensen-Mourat/gql-load-tester/README.md

 #**Usage**

 * Create a `.ts` file.
-* import and run the `LoadTester` function and your queries (assuming they are written in typescript).
+* import and run the `loadTester` function and your queries (assuming they are written in typescript).
 * run `ts-node <your .ts file>`.

 (the process should be similar when using node and using a `.js` file)